LavaSlider/Heap/README.md

 copy of [test/testFib.m][] or [test/testBin.m][], modify it to import your header file, and define your class name as **HEAP_TYPE**.
 Compile and run.
 No output means no errors identified.
-(Sorry about the un-elegant testing, it was just what I had on the fly)
+(Sorry about the inelegant testing, it was just what I had on the fly)

 # License
 The MIT License (MIT)